 In sentences like this, respects means more or less the same as ways.
 Very commonly, it follows the preposition in, and the sentence will contain a verb of similarity or difference (e.g. DIFFER, CONTRAST WITH, RESEMBLE, BE LIKE).
 It is always wrong to use aspects.

 FURTHER ERRORS IN MAKING COMPARISONS

 The following further aspects of comparisons can cause errors.

 1. The Need for a Comparative with “than”

-English sentences with than usually need a comparative word in them – one with -er, more, less etc (though American English also allows the non-comparative word different).
+English sentences with than usually need a comparative word in them – one with -er, more, less etc. (though American English also allows the non-comparative word different).
 Some other languages, by contrast, show comparisons only with a word like than – they do not require a comparative form with it.
-Speakers of such languages can easily forget to put an English adverb or adjective with than into the comparative form, producing such errors as *clear than or *quickly than.
+Speakers of such languages can easily forget to put an English adverb or adjective before than into the comparative form, producing such errors as *clear than or *quickly than.

 2. Preposition Use

 Some words indicating a similarity or difference are followed by a typical preposition that can be hard to remember (for the concept of “typical” prepositions, see 111.
 Words with a Typical Preposition).
 The underlined words in the following sentences are of this kind.
 What should the preposition be in each blank space?

 (e) Greek cuisine is similar … Lebanese.